carla-simulator/carla/Docs/build_linux.md

 python3 spawn_npc.py
 # Terminal B
 cd PythonAPI/examples
+python3 spawn_npc.py # Support for Python2 was provided until 0.9.10 (not included)
 python3 dynamic_weather.py # Support for Python2 was provided until 0.9.10 (not included)

+# Optionally, to compile the PythonAPI for Python2, run the following command in the root CARLA directory.
+make PythonAPI ARGS="--python-version=2"
 ```

 </details>

 ---